 |Primary Hyperaldosteronism||Initially 100 mg, orally once daily followed by maximum recommended dose 400 mg/daily||100 to 400 mg/m2/day orally in 1 to 2 divided doses|

 - Spironolactone & digoxin: Increase half-life of digoxin resulting in increased serum digoxin levels and subsequent digitalis toxicity.
-Thus, patient should be carefully monitored to avoid over or under digitalization.
+Thus, the patient should be carefully monitored to avoid over- or under-digitalization.

 - Spironolactone & ACE inhibitors: Produces severe hyperkalemia